mlflow/mlflow/README.rst

 Nightly snapshots of MLflow master are also available `here <https://mlflow-snapshots.s3-us-west-2.amazonaws.com/>`_.

+Install a lower dependency subset of MLflow from PyPI via ``pip install mlflow-skinny`` Extra dependencies can be added per desired scenario.
+For example, ``pip install mlflow-skinny pandas numpy`` allows for mlflow.pyfunc.log_model support.

 Documentation
 -------------
 Official documentation for MLflow can be found at https://mlflow.org/docs/latest/index.html.